Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/audio-processing-for-dummies/index.md

 can be a pretty stressful job, especially when there's lots of radio traffic, and it's not unusual to miss words or entire transmissions.

-To help make the job easier I'd like to implement a basic component of audio processing, the [Noise Gate][wiki].
+To help with a personal project that could make the job easier I'd like to implement a basic component of audio processing, the [Noise Gate][wiki].

 The basic idea is to scan through an audio stream and split it into individual clips based on volume, similar to the algorithm mentioned [on this Rust Audio